Wet vs. Dry Haircuts: Which Is Right for You?February 17, 2021

 What’s the Difference Between Dry Cutting vs. Wet Cutting?

 According to Groover, wet cutting is good for seamless layering but requires more detail.
 She explains that cutting wet hair will result in a healthy renewal of the overall shape and style.
-Keep in mind, though, that there is a possibility of cutting too much hair due to the overstretching that happens to your hair when it’s wet.

 What Should You Consider Before Choosing Between Dry Cutting or Wet Cutting?